 In Walter Isaacson’s masterful biography of Einstein there is a footnote about an exchange between NY Regents (NY’s top group of high school educators) writing to ask Einstein what they should have students study.
 This was during the space-race with the Russians.
 His response: “have them read the biographies of the great ones.”
 While he didn’t name any, it is well known that Einstein was a big fan of Spinoza — especially of “Spinoza’s God”.
 But few have ever heard of the man.
 So, who was Baruch “Benedictus” Spinoza?
 Glad you asked.

-He was recognized early in school as a prodigy, and was being groomed to be a rabbi — until he began to ask uncomfortable questions.
+He was recognized early in school as a prodigy, and was, perhaps, being groomed to be a rabbi — until he began to ask uncomfortable questions.
 (I liken this to a fictional character in my favorite children’s book: The Emperor’s New Clothes, who dared to announce that the king was naked.)

 This didn’t seem to trouble him much.
 Rather, it was liberating.
 He was suddenly free to think and inquire, and hang out with other like-minded people, of which there were many in Holland.
 Most of these were “fringe” Christians (not Calvinists!); one was a former Jesuit.
 Spinoza began to teach his friends how to read Hebrew.
 He learned to write in Latin from the Jesuit.
 And he wrote deeply about his favorite topic: reality — which he was convinced was a spiritual topic: God, or Nature).
 He wrote a book titled ETHICS which is almost like a geometry textbook of axioms and theorems.